lakshaysethi/Assignment_1_7420_ls/Journal.md

 3. do django work - 5 hrs
 should be all done by 1-2 am

-@3:54 class diagrams hare done 70% completion by me - sent to @kris
+@3:54 class diagrams are done 70% completion by me - sent to @kris

 -feel sleepy - but will continue to work -- will take a nap till 4:30pm
 @5:10pm